 “Authorities gave me a choice: leave the city or go to

-Eventually I led student protests ranging from the victimisation of Zulfikar Ali Bhutto to the prosecution of Shi’as.
+Eventually, I led student protests ranging from the victimization of Zulfikar Ali Bhutto to the prosecution of Shi’as.
 Authorities gave me a choice: leave the city or go to jail.
 At only 17 years old, I left the city.

 PI: What does the situation for a WHRD that works in Pakistan look like today?